-Online shopping crucial to Meat & Poultry growth this year
+Online shopping crucial to Meat & Poultry growth

 Christmas is a critical time of the year for almost all consumer markets – nowhere is this truer than grocery.
 The Meat and Poultry categories are at the forefront of this, with the retailers and suppliers battling it out over the festive period.